hienleke/FORMULA1/README.md

 step3 : create API

+step 4: cache data that is array to get data quickly

 More : + Want to do some code that can cache and auto update data by time in day

 ## note